rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M20_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

 1. On the **Add status policy** pane, in the **Status to check** dropdown list, select the **SonarCloud/quality gate** entry, ensure that the **Policy requirement** option is set to **Required**, and click **Save**

     > **Note**: At this point, users will not be able to merge pull request until the Code Quality check is successful.
 This, in turn, requires that all issues identified by SonarCloud have been either fixed or marked as **confirmed** or **resolved** in the corresponding SonarCloud project.

+### Exercise 3: Remove the Azure DevOps billing

+In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

+#### Task 1: Remove the Azure DevOps billing

+In this task, you will remove pipeline billing to eliminate unnecessary charges.

+1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

+1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

+1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review